Sep 24, 2012 |

 Dr. Rodgers talks about the symptoms and treatment of hypothyroidism.

 It's a common, chronic disorder and one of the easiest to treat.
 Do you know what it is?

 Hi, I'm Dr. Griffin Rodgers with the National Institutes of Health.

 The answer is – hypothyroidism.
 With this disorder, the thyroid gland doesn't produce enough hormone.
 Hypothyroidism affects women much more than men.

 Symptoms of hypothyroidism include: weight gain, dry skin and hair, a puffy face, muscle cramps, and feeling tired, depressed, and cold.
 If you notice that you're feeling different than usual and have these symptoms, see a doctor.

 Once hypothyroidism is diagnosed, it's easy to treat with daily medications -- if you take the right amount.
 Taking too little or too much can lead to other problems.
 It's important to take thyroid medications exactly as ordered.

-Hi, I’m Dr. Griffin Rodgers, Director of the National Institute of Diabetes and Digestive and Kidney Diseases at NIH.
+This is Dr. Griffin Rodgers with the National Institute of Diabetes and Digestive and Kidney Diseases.